zkushnir/zkushnir/README.md

 - 👋 Hi, I’m @zkushnir
 - 👀 I’m interested in mechatronics, machine learning, robotics
-- 🌱 I’m currently learning advanced machine learning techneques
+- 🌱 I’m currently learning advanced robotics topics such as legged robot control, robot dynamics, and computer vision
 - 💞️ I’m looking to collaborate on a mechatronics project with a robotic arm that uses computer vision to sort fruits
 - 📫 How to reach me: email me at zskushnir@gmail.com